rahul4732saini/atmolib/README.md

 The classes along with their corresponding descriptions are mentioned as follows:

-- `Weather`<br>
-  Provides extensive access to current, hourly, and daily forecast data, including temperature, dew point, weather conditions, soil temperature, visibility, and more.
+- `Weather` provides extensive access to current, hourly, and daily forecast data, including temperature, dew point, weather conditions, soil temperature, visibility, and more.

-- `WeatherArchive`<br>
-  Enables retrieval of historical weather data, spanning hourly and daily records from 1940 till the present day.
+- `WeatherArchive` enables retrieval of historical weather data, spanning hourly and daily records from 1940 till the present day.

-- `MarineWeather`<br>
-  Grants access to current, hourly, and daily marine weather forecast data, covering wave height, direction, and period, with a resolution of up to 5 kilometers.
+- `MarineWeather` grants access to current, hourly, and daily marine weather forecast data, covering wave height, direction, and period, with a resolution of up to 5 kilometers.

-- `AirQuality`<br>
-  Supplies current and hourly forecasts for air quality metrics, including AQI, atmospheric gas concentrations, and UV index.
+- `AirQuality` provides current and hourly forecasts for air quality metrics, including AQI, atmospheric gas concentrations, and UV index.

 The package also provides users with some useful functions as mentioned below:

-- `get_elevation`<br>
-  Extracts the elevation in meters(m) at the specified coordinates.
+- `get_elevation` extracts the elevation in meters(m) at the specified coordinates.

-- `get_city_details`<br>
-  Extracts the city details such as coordinates, country, timezone, etc. based on the specified city name.
+- `get_city_details` extracts the city details such as coordinates, country, timezone, etc. based on the specified city name.

 ## Basic Usage